 – All active SPSs for the sub-bitstream shall have bit_depth_luma_minus8 in the range of 0 to 2, inclusive.

 – All active SPSs for the sub-bitstream shall have bit_depth_chroma_minus8 in the range of 0 to 2, inclusive.

+In the remainder of this subclause and subclause H.11.3, for a sub-bitstream of an output layer set, general_profile_idc, general_profile_compatibility_flag[ i ], general_tier_flag, and general_level_idc refer to the general_profile_idc, general_profile_compatibility_flag[ i ], general_tier_flag, and general_level_idc, respectively, in the profile_tier_level( ) syntax structure for the output layer set.

+Conformance of a sub-bitstream of an output layer set to the Scalable Main profile is indicated by general_profile_idc being equal to 3 or general_profile_compatibility_flag[ 3 ] being equal to 1.

+NOTE 1 – When general_profile_compatibility_flag[ 3 ] is equal to 1, general_profile_compatibility_flag[ i ] for i equal to 1 and 2 should also be equal to 1.

+Conformance of a sub-bitstream of an output layer set to the Scalable Main 10 profile is indicated by general_profile_idc being equal to 4 or general_profile_compatibility_flag[ 4 ] being equal to 1.

+NOTE 2 – When general_profile_compatibility_flag[ 4 ] is equal to 1, general_profile_compatibility_flag[ 2 ] should also be equal to 1.

 Tiers and levels

+General tier and level limits

+[Ed.
+(YK): All texts below in this subclause were generated as follows.
+First copied and pasted the text of subclause A.4.1 from P1003 (HEVC defect report 3), then accepted the changes, and then made changes with change marks.]

 For purposes of comparison of tier capabilities, the tier with general_tier_flag equal to 0 is considered to be a lower tier than the tier with general_tier_flag equal to 1.

 For purposes of comparison of level capabilities, a particular level of a specific tier is considered to be a lower level than some other level of the same tier when the value of the general_level_idc of the particular level is less than that of the other level.

-The following is specified for expressing the constraints in this :
+The following is specified for expressing the constraints in this subclause, subclause H.11.2.2, and subclause H.11.3:

 Let access unit n be the n-th access unit in decoding order, with the first access unit being access unit 0 (i.e. the 0-th access unit).

-Let picture n be the coded picture or the corresponding decoded picture of access unit n.
+Let the variable fR be set equal to 1 300.

+Let the variable optLsIdx be the output layer set index of an output layer set contained in a bitstream, and the sub-bitstream of the output layer set be derived by invoking the sub-bitstream extraction process as specified in subclause F.10 with the bitstream, tIdTarget equal to 7, and TargetDecLayerIdList containing the nuh_layer_id values of the output layer set as inputs.

+Let the variables numLayersInOptLayerSet and numLayersInSubBitstream be derived as follows:

+numLayersInOptLayerSet = NumLayersInIdList[ LayerSetIdxForOutputLayerSet[ optLsIdx ] ] if( the base layer in the output layer set is provided by external means ) numLayersInSubBitstream = numLayersInOptLayerSet − 1 (H-63) else numLayersInSubBitstream = numLayersInOptLayerSet

+Let the variable auSizeInSamplesY be derived as follows:

+auSizeInSamplesY = 0 if( the base layer in the output layer set is provided by external means ) sIdx = 1 else sIdx = 0 (H-64) for( i = sIdx; i < numLayersInOptLayerSet; i++ ) auSizeInSamplesY += PicSizeInSamplesY of the i-th layer in the output layer set

+Let the variable scaleFactor be set equal to Ceil( auSizeInSamplesY / MaxLumaPs ), where MaxLumaPs is specified in Table A-1 for the level the sub-bitstream of the output layer set conforms to.

+Let the variable maxAuSliceSegs be set equal to scaleFactor * MaxSliceSegmentsPerPicture, where MaxSliceSegmentsPerPicture is specified in Table A-1.

-Bitstreams conforming to a profile at a specified tier and level shall obey the following constraints for each bitstream conformance test as specified in Annex C:
+The sub-bitstream of an output layer set conforming to a profile at a specified tier and level shall obey the following constraints for each bitstream conformance test as specified in Annex C: